Gert Boyle: Career

 In 1964, Boyle's father died and her husband, Neal Boyle, became president; her husband diversified the hat business into outerwear for hunters, fishermen, and skiers.
 In 1960 the name of the company was changed to Columbia Sportswear.
 In 1970, her husband died unexpectedly at the age of 47 of a heart attack; she became president of the company, then with $800,000 in annual sales.
 The company struggled and teetered on bankruptcy until, in the 1970s, she and her son Timothy refocused the business on outdoor clothing and casual wear which paralleled a general trend away from formal work attire.
 In 1975, they were the first company to introduce Gore-Tex parkas.

-In 1983, Boyle became chairman of Columbia's board of directors (a position she ultimately retained for 36 years, until her death in 2019).
+In 1983, Boyle became chairwoman of Columbia's board of directors (a position she ultimately retained for 36 years, until her death in 2019).

 Boyle started starring in commercials for the company in 1984.
 In the ads she stars as Ma Boyle, who is "One Tough Mother" and uses her son as a test dummy for new products.
 In 1986, they released the Bugaboo, a jacket with a zip out lining which became quite trendy and further propelled the company's growth.
 Columbia was unique among specialty clothing manufacturers in that it would sell its products to any retail shop or chain.
 In 1987, Columbia had $18.8 million in sales and by 1997 it had grown to $353.5 million.
 The company went public in 1998.

-She stepped down as company president in 1988, handing the reins to her son Tim, but remained chairman of the board.
+She stepped down as company president in 1988, handing the reins to her son Tim, but remained chairwoman of the board.